Voggastur/sageSwan/README.md

-This project uses Python Flask and Jinja Templates with Materialize styling for a Task Manager app
+A Task Manager app developed using Python Flask backend with Materialize Framework for the front-end.

 [Deployed website on Heroku](https://task-manager-flask-mongo84.herokuapp.com/)